raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

-## Writing your program
+# Writing your program

 We recommend that you write your Python program in small, incremental steps rather than trying to write everything at once.
 By following the steps below, you will develop the core elements of your Mission Space Lab submission.

-#### 1. Write your main.py file
+## 1. Write your main.py file

 Every submission must include a file named `main.py`.
 This file acts as the "launchpad" for your program, and it is the exact file that the automated system on the ISS will look for and run.
-You are allowed to include extra Python files in your submission, but your main code logic _must_ start in your `main.py` file.
+You may include extra Python files in your submission, but your main code logic _must_ start in your `main.py` file.
 Unless you already know how to work with multiple Python files, we recommend that you put all of your functional code into the `main.py` file.

 --- task ---